 Originally known as Alveston Manor, Old Church Farm can trace its noble history back to Medieval times when it was owned by King Harold of Wessex prior to the Norman Conquest in 1066.
 It was made a crown estate by William the Conqueror and subsequent Kings of England used it as a hunting lodge.
 In 1149 it was given one of the Marchers who had helped the King – Fulk I Fitzwarin.
 It was seized back by King John and the resulting feud between Fulk III and the King were the basis of the tales of Robin Hood.
 Within the grounds lies the ruins of the church of St Helen, a national monument with its 12th Century tower and Saxon nave wall.

 Five en suite rooms with Hypnos beds ensure a comfortable stay here in the South Gloucestershire countryside.
 The 35 foot drawing room, panelled study with its original Tudor feature ceiling and grounds are also open to our clientele.

-A separate conference facility with 3 meeting rooms caters to business visitors and the skittle alley is a great party venue.
-Stay for as little as one night or book the entire property outright for family get-togethers, business conferences and weddings.
+A separate conference facility with 3 meeting rooms caters to business visitors and the skittle alley is a great party venue or training room.

 Easily accessible from the M4 or M5 – Filton (10 mins), Bath (30 mins), Bristol (15 mins) and Cardiff (45 mins) are popular destinations from Old Church Farm.